AprilArcus/carousel/README.md

   Immutable collection is altered, the Store emits a change event received by the master component's changeListener.
-This calls `Carousel.onChange()`, which retrieves the new state from store, triggering a re-render and propogating the new state into it child `Shape` components.
-Because these implement PureRenderMixin, React is able to avoid unecessarily re-rendering them.
+This calls `Carousel.onChange()`, which retrieves the new state from store, triggering a re-render and propogating the new state into its `components/Shape.jsx` children.
+Because all components implement PureRenderMixin, React is able to avoid unecessarily re-rendering anything.

 * Immutable.js has an API for functional manipulation of data structures, superior in many respects to underscore/lodash.
 In